-The two optically coupled solid state relays (SSR), may be used for just about any flow logic you can think of, sensor error output, or totalizer mode pulses.
+The two optically coupled solid state relays (SSR), may be used for various functions such as sensor error output or totalizer mode pulses.
 Each SSR is rated for 0.5 A, 24 V AC/DC.
 As with the other I/O terminals, there are 48 V MOVs for surge protection on this device.
 You must not exceed 36 V to ground or you will cause leakage and may overheat and damage the MOV which can fail in a short.
 Again, see the wiring diagram 342038 for the specific alarm terminals.